 - Good organizational skills

-- Good level of energy and fun
+- Good level of energy and good commitment to having fun

 - An accepting and non-authoritarian approach

 - Ability to work independently and as part of a team

 - Ability to treat children and young people’s concerns with respect, tact and sensitivity